-Inflammatory Arthritis Research Consortium
+Clinical Epidemiology Research Consortium

-Informed by the charity's research strategy, advisory group priorities and organisational goals Consortium funding should aim to unlock area(s) of problematic understanding and blockers to delivery of precision medicine approaches in inflammatory conditions.
+Informed by the charity's research strategy, advisory group priorities and organisational goals Consortium funding should aim to unlock area(s) of problematic understanding around the occurrence and progression of disease, and the effectiveness and safety of treatment.
+Consortium funding should not focus on generation of population level health intelligence surveillance epidemiology.